Back-Up Care Program

 Quality of Care

 Child care centers in the network must be accredited by the National Association for the Education of Young Children (NAEYC) or meet or exceed state child care licensing requirements.
 All in-home care agencies in the network are credentialed and employ trained caregivers.
 All center and in-home care providers participate in an extensive screening and training process.
-See our UCSF Back-Care Program Frequently Asked Questions (FAQs pdf) for more details.
+See the Bright Horizons FAQs (pdf) for more details.

 Hours vary depending on the type of care needed, and the service is designed to provide care when employees need to be at work.
 In-home care is available 24 hours a day, 7 days a week during your work hours.
 Center based care hours vary based on the center’s operating hours.
 There is a 4 hour minimum for all care requests.